ACCREDITED CLINICAL NUTRITIONIST, SPORTS NUTRITIONIST: BONDI JUNCTION, SYDNEY & ONLINE

 1. Check Qualifications

-Ensure the nutritionist is accredited and holds relevant qualifications, such as a Bachelor’s degree in nutrition or health science, and additional accreditation from recognised bodies like the Nutrition Society of Australia.
+Ensure the nutritionist is accredited and holds relevant qualifications, such as a Bachelor’s degree in nutrition or health science, and additional accreditation from recognised bodies like the Australian Natural Therapists Association.

 2. Specialisation